cyrildever/crumbl-jar/README.md

 crumbl-jar is both an executable in the JVM and a Scala client for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Cyril Dever for [Edgewhere](https://www.edgewhere.fr).

-If you're interesting in using the library, please [contact us](mailto:contact@edgewhere.fr).
+If you're interested in using the library, please [contact us](mailto:contact@edgewhere.fr).

 ### Process ###